ibm-cloud-docs/account/ts-iam-max-policy.md

 You tried to assign access, but received an error message that you reached the limit of access policies in the  account.

-A new policy can't be created to assign access, and you receive an error message that states `422: Exceeded maximum policies quota error`.
+A new policy can't be created to assign access, and you receive an error message that states:
 {: tsSymptoms}

+> 422: Exceeded maximum policies quota error.

 The account is at the [limit of total number of policies allowed](/docs/account?topic=account-known-issues).
 {: tsCauses}